Blockmove/symcon/README.md

-### Unoffical Docker-Container for IP-Symcon 4.2 stable
+### Unoffical Docker-Container for IP-Symcon 4.3 beta

 ***